UK police warn publishers not to use leaked documents

 The Metropolitan Police Counter Terrorism Command is investigating the leak of private memos written by Britain’s ambassador to the United States as a possible breach of the Official Secrets Act.

 Announcing the police inquiry, Counterterrorism police unit leader Neil Basu warned against any further publication of leaked documents.

-He said that could be a criminal matter.
+“The publication of leaked communications, knowing the damage they have caused or are likely to cause, may also be a criminal matter,” he said.

+“I would advise all owners, editors and publishers of social and mainstream media not to publish leaked government documents that may already be in their possession, or which may be offered to them, and to turn them over to the police or give them back to their rightful owner, Her Majesty’s Government.”

+His warning may be aimed specifically at preventing publication of any more memos that have already been leaked from Britain’s sprawling diplomatic and security services.

-He also urged the leakers: “Turn yourself in at the earliest opportunity, explain yourself and face the consequences.”
+Basu also urged the leakers of the already published documents to “turn yourself in at the earliest opportunity, explain yourself and face the consequences.”

 The leak led to the resignation of British Ambassador Kim Darroch after President Donald Trump said his administration would no longer work with Darroch, who had criticized Trump in the leaked cables.

-Darroch said he could no longer properly do his job.
+Darroch’s defenders said his critical memos showed he was doing his job by providing candid assessments, as diplomats are expected to do, but he said the controversy had made it impossible to fulfill his duties.

 British officials say they believe the leak was not a result of computer hacking and seems to have been carried out by an insider.